These 10 Beachy Perfumes Nail That Nostalgic Sunscreen Smell

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 There’s something uniquely uplifting about the smell of sunscreen.
-Perhaps it’s the way it instantly brings back childhood memories by the sea: sticky ice lollies, salty hair and afternoons spent burying your toes in the sand.
+Perhaps it’s the way it instantly brings back childhood memories by the sea: sticky popsicles, salty hair, and afternoons spent burying your toes in the sand.
 Or maybe it’s the joy of having decent weather again.
 Now that temperatures are ticking upwards, it makes sense that beachy fragrances — with coconutty, skin-like notes that smell like sunshine mixed with our favourite SPF — are seeing a surge in popularity.

 AdvertisementADVERTISEMENT